 13. Arriving late to the Trojan war cannot disqualify him from receiving the armor; Achilles himself arrived late and fought last.

 14. Ulysses stole Athena's statue from the Trojan shrine.

 15. Ulysses promises to bring Philoctetes back to the scene, to help set the prophesied conditions for the fall of Troy.

-16. Ajax is "strong and brainless"; wits are key to leadership.
+16. Ajax is "strong and brainless," a "dolt"; wits are key to leadership.

 Ulysses closes by saying that his role as guardian of this war should be honored with Achilles' armor.